Searching the Saskatchewan Mineral Assessment Database (SMAD)

 As this database is always being updated, please be patient and contact the Assessment Files Unit if defective data is discovered.
 Additional comments and questions should be directed to:

-The Saskatchewan Mineral Assessment Database (SMAD) is maintained by Saskatchewan Ministry of the Economy.
+The Saskatchewan Mineral Assessment Database (SMAD) is maintained by Saskatchewan Ministry of Energy and Resources.